Suchitailor/fall-data-viz/static_draft/writeup.md

 Carbon Majors is a database of historical production data from 122 of the world’s largest oil, gas, coal, and cement producers.
-This data is used to quantify the direct operational emissions and emissions from the combustion of marketed products that can be attributed to these entities.
-The below charts examine emissions from these entities from 2000-2022.
+The entities are both privately and publicly owned.
+While the United States has a large concentration of these entities, they span the whole globe.

 Currently, the Earth is already about 1.2°C warmer than it was in the late 1800s, and emissions continue to rise.
 To keep global warming to no more than 1.5°C  – as called for in the Paris Agreement – emissions need to be reduced by 45% by 2030 and reach net zero by 2050.
 However, it is clear from the graph that emissions from the top producers have not reduced enough to meet that goal. (https://www.un.org/en/climatechange/net-zero-coalition#:~:text=Currently%2C%20the%20Earth%20is%20already,reach%20net%20zero%20by%202050.)